lifeomic/react-native-sdk/UPGRADING.md

 ### 3.x -> 4.x

+- `TabBar` default styles have changed.
+Run the app post upgrade if you use the `TabBar` to examine updated styles and apply overrides as needed (note, default tabs do not use `TabBar`).

 - The `TabBar` styles have been removed from `BrandConfigProvider` and should now be provided as properties of the `TabBar` config on the `DeveloperConfig` for each individual tab.